Energizer (NYSE:ENR) Releases FY 2022 Earnings Guidance

 Energizer (NYSE:ENR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $3.00-$3.30 for the period, compared to the consensus estimate of $3.17.
 The company issued revenue guidance of -.

-Energizer (NYSE:ENR – Get Rating) last released its quarterly earnings data on Monday, May 9th.
-The company reported $0.47 EPS for the quarter, beating the consensus estimate of $0.38 by $0.09.
+Energizer (NYSE:ENR – Get Rating) last issued its quarterly earnings data on Monday, May 9th.
+The company reported $0.47 EPS for the quarter, topping analysts’ consensus estimates of $0.38 by $0.09.
 Energizer had a return on equity of 56.03% and a net margin of 6.06%.
 The company had revenue of $685.40 million for the quarter, compared to analysts’ expectations of $655.38 million.
-During the same period last year, the firm posted $0.77 earnings per share.
-Energizer’s revenue was up .0% compared to the same quarter last year.
-On average, analysts anticipate that Energizer will post 3.22 earnings per share for the current year.
+During the same quarter in the previous year, the firm posted $0.77 earnings per share.
+The firm’s quarterly revenue was up .0% on a year-over-year basis.
+Equities research analysts anticipate that Energizer will post 3.22 earnings per share for the current year.

 Energizer Company Profile (Get Rating)